Bertrandbenj/juniter/docs/workspace/HTTP_API.md

 #### `blockchain/with/newcomers`
 **Goal**

-GET the block numbers containing newcomers (new identities).
+GET the node numbers containing newcomers (new identities).

 **Parameters**